inasafe/inasafe-doc/docs/source/user-docs/toolbar.rst

 This tool will calculated minimum needs for evacuated people.

-For a guidance howto use this tool take a look in :ref:`minimum_needs`.
+For a guidance how to use this tool take a look in :ref:`minimum_needs`.

 .. _toolbar_converter: